abpframework/abp/docs/en/suite/generating-crud-page.md

     * `DeletionTime`

       It extends the audited entity features with soft delete functionality.
 When the data is deleted, it sets the `IsDeleted` field to `true` instead of physically removing it.
-The ABP Framework automatically filters the soft deleted data on data fetch.
+The ABP automatically filters the soft deleted data on data fetch.
 Also it saves who and when deleted.

 * **Primary key type**:  Primary key is a field in a table or collection which uniquely identifies each record.
 ABP Suite allows you to create an entity with one of the 4 types: `Int`,`Long`,`Guid` and `String`.
 ABP Suite recommends `Guid `  because,